European shares touch 7-year high after strong U.S. jobs data

 "We should be encouraged, especially by the strong earnings growth."

-However, investors remained cautious over Greece, where shares in the countries top banks Alpha, Piraeus and National fell 5-12 percent after suffering downgrades in light of a stand-off between the new government and Greece's creditors.
+However, investors remained cautious over Greece, where shares in the countries top banks Alpha, Piraeus and National fell over 8 percent after suffering downgrades in light of a stand-off between the new government and Greece's creditors.

 About 60 companies listed on the broad STOXX Europe 600 index have reported results, with 61 percent exceeding analyst forecasts for profits, according to Thomson Reuters I/B/E/S data.
 In a typical quarter, 48 percent of STOXX 600 companies beat estimates.